 Inspect and Copy

 You have the right to inspect and copy the PHI we maintain about you in our designated record set for as long as we maintain that information.
 This designated record set includes your medical and billing records, as well as any other records we use for making decisions about your care.
-Amy psychotherapy notes that may have been included in records we received are not available for your inspection or copying by law.
+Any psychotherapy notes that may have been included in records we received are not available for your inspection or copying by law.
 We may charge you a fee for the costs of copying, mailing, or other supplies used in fulfilling your request.
 If you wish to inspect or copy your medical information, you must submit your request in writing to our Privacy Officer at Mountain Peak Recovery, PO Box 361, Spanish Fork, UT 84660.
 We have 30 days to respond to your request for information we maintain at our facility.
-If the information is stored off-site, we are allowed up to 60 days to respond, but must inform you of this delay.
-HITECH expands this right, giving individuals the right to access their own e-health record in an electronic format if we maintain your records in an electronic format, and to direct us to send the e-health records directly to a third party.
+If the information is stored off-site, we are allowed up to 60 days to respond but must inform you of this delay.
+HITECH expands this right, giving individuals the right to access their own e-health records in an electronic format if we maintain your records in an electronic format, and directing us to send the e-health records directly to a third party.
 We may only charge for the labor costs under electronic transfers of e-health records.